 - 25% of participants stopped taking opioids altogether.

 - Patients who began the program with a lower MEDD were more likely to stop taking opioids.

 - Patients reported improved functionality and relief from mental health issues such as anxiety.

 - One program site reported fewer emergency department visits (and lower healthcare costs), as patients visited the pain clinic instead.

-Program coordinators found that there was a lack of understanding from patients and providers about the safety and efficacy of opioids.
+Program coordinators found that patients and providers were not aware of the lack of safety and efficacy of opioids for pain.